Games Workshop

 Present and Beyond: Ongoing Success

-1. Miniatures: Games Workshop is renowned for its highly detailed and intricately sculpted miniatures.
+1. Miniatures: GW is renowned for its highly detailed and intricately sculpted miniatures.
 These miniatures represent various characters, creatures, vehicles, and units from their game universes.
 They are made of plastic, resin, or metal, and hobbyists enjoy assembling, painting, and customizing them.

-2. Wargame Rulebooks: Games Workshop publishes rulebooks that outline the rules and mechanics for their wargame systems, including Warhammer 40K and Warhammer Age of Sigmar.
-These rulebooks provide guidelines for gameplay, army building, and tactics.
+2. Wargame Rulebooks: These rulebooks provide comprehensive guidelines for gameplay, army building, and tactics.

 3. Starter Sets: Starter sets are designed to introduce newcomers to the hobby.
 They often include a selection of miniatures, rulebooks, dice, templates, and other essentials needed to get started with the games.

-4. Expansions and Supplements: Games Workshop regularly releases expansion sets and supplements that provide additional content, scenarios, and rules to enhance gameplay and storytelling within their game universes.
+4. Expansions and Supplements: GW regularly releases expansion sets and supplements that provide additional content, scenarios, and rules to enhance gameplay and storytelling within their game universes.

 5. Codexes and Battletomes: Codexes are rulebooks that focus on specific factions or armies within the game.
 They include detailed background lore, rules for units, army-building guidelines, and more.
 Battletomes serve a similar purpose in the Warhammer Age of Sigmar setting.